iArcanic/im-cw2/docs/report/im-report.md

 **Confidentiality**: the system should guarantee that information that is sensitive, i.e. personal details, financial data, and grades, is only accessible to authorised users or those who have the necessary permissions.
 Therefore, access controls along with data encryption measures should be enforced to consolidate this [@bertino2005].

-**Integrity**: The accuracy and correctness of the information held in the database should be maintained.
-This means through measures such as input validation, auditing, and enforcing constraints to prevent accidental or malicious data modifications [@garcia2008].
+**Integrity**: The accuracy and correctness of the information held in the database should be maintained to prevent accidental or malicious data modifications [@garcia2008].

 **Availability**: The student information should be up and running at all times to authorised users when needed.
 For this attribute, denial-of-service attacks, system failures (both hardware and software), or other disruptions are the biggest challenges that can impact the availability of the system [@stallings2015].